-(a) A juvenile who has been adjudicated dependent or dependent-neglected before eighteen (18) years of age may request the court to continue jurisdiction over the juvenile until twenty-one (21) years of age so long as the juvenile is:

-(1) Completing secondary education or a program leading to an equivalent credential;

-(2) Enrolled in an institution providing post-secondary or vocational education;

-(3) Participating in a program or activity designed to promote or remove barriers to employment;

-(4) Employed for at least eighty (80) hours per month; or

-(5) Incapable of completing school or work requirements due to a documented medical condition.

-(b) The court shall retain jurisdiction only if the juvenile meets the requirements of subdivision (a)(1)(B)(i)(a) of this section or has a viable plan to meet the requirements.
+- (a) A juvenile who has been adjudicated dependent or dependent-neglected before eighteen (18) years of age may request the court to continue jurisdiction over the juvenile until twenty-one (21) years of age so long as the juvenile is: - (1) Completing secondary education or a program leading to an equivalent credential; - (2) Enrolled in an institution providing post-secondary or vocational education; - (3) Participating in a program or activity designed to promote or remove barriers to employment; - (4) Employed for at least eighty (80) hours per month; or - (5) Incapable of completing school or work requirements due to a documented medical condition. - (b) The court shall retain jurisdiction only if the juvenile meets the requirements of subdivision (a)(1)(B)(i)(a) of this section or has a viable plan to meet the requirements. - (ii) A juvenile may contact his or her attorney ad litem to petition the court to return to the court's jurisdiction if the juvenile: - (a) Was adjudicated dependent or dependent-neglected; - (b) Was in foster care at eighteen (18) years of age; and - (c) Left foster care but desires to submit to the jurisdiction of the court before reaching twenty-one (21) years of age to benefit from extended foster care . . . .

-subdivision (a)(1)(B)(1)(a) of this section of has a viable plan to meet the requirements.

-(ii) A juvenile may contact his or her attorney ad litem to petition the court to return to the court's jurisdiction if the juvenile:

-(a) Was adjudicated dependent or dependent-neglected;

-(b) Was in foster care at eighteen (18) years of age; and

-(c) Left foster care but desires to submit to the jurisdiction of the court before reaching twenty-one (21) years of age to benefit from extended foster care ....
+&lt;sup>38 For more information, see Shared Hope Int'l, Issue Brief 3.5: Continuum of Care, https://reportcards.sharedhope.org/issue-briefs/#IB3.5 (discussing federal laws that allow for funded foster care services to be extended to youth under 23 years of age).